Fantasia (1940 film): Recording

 Disney wanted to experiment in more sophisticated sound recording and reproduction techniques for Fantasia.
 He said: "Music emerging from one speaker behind the screen sounds thin, tinkly and strainy.
 We wanted to reproduce such beautiful masterpieces ... so that audiences would feel as though they were standing at the podium with Stokowski".
 The Sorcerer's Apprentice was recorded in a three-hour session that began at midnight at the Culver Studios on January 9, 1938.
 The venue was chosen as the sound stage at the Disney studio at Hyperion Avenue was too small.
 Stokowski picked the 85 musicians himself, and felt they would be more alert by working at such a late hour.
 The session involved a single rehearsal.
 Engineers at Disney collaborated with RCA Corporation that involved recording with multiple audio channels to allow any desired dynamic balance to be achieved upon playback.
 The stage was altered acoustically with double plywood semi-circular partitions that separated the orchestra into five sections and acted as a baffle wall to increase reverberation.
 Chief Disney sound engineer William Garity was "very disappointed" with the overall results and was unable to have a full complete rehearsal and record the orchestra in separate sections as scheduled, but Stokowski insisted the recording was satisfactory.

 With exception to The Sorcerer's Apprentice, the film's score was recorded at the Philadelphia Academy of Music.

 On January 18, 1939, Stokowski signed an eighteen-month contract with Disney to conduct the remaining pieces with the Philadelphia Orchestra.
 The main recording sessions took place on April 6, 8, and 12, each three hours in length, at the Academy of Music, the orchestra's home which was chosen for its favourable acoustics.
 The 90-piece orchestra included some students at the Curtis Institute of Music, and each musician was paid a flat fee of $10 per hour with principal players receiving as much as $400.
 Ave Maria features Westminster Choir College under the supervision of Charles E. Henderson, and college affiliate Julietta Novis as the soprano solo.
 Disney commissioned American author Rachel Field to produce a set of original lyrics in English specifically for Fantasia, of which just one verse is sung in the film.
-The two sound effects heard in the film are used in Dance of the Hours—a thump when an ostrich ballerina falls to the ground and the crash of the palace doors at the very end.
 Disney paid almost $18,000 towards the musician's wages, stage personnel, a music librarian, and the orchestra's manager.